LuluDavid/Circular-Proofs-Validity/README.md

 ## Which logic background ?

-This implementation of Linear Logic is focused on proving the decidability of the validity criteria for circular proofs.
-That is why :
+This implementation of Linear Logic is focused on proving the decidability of the validity criteria for circular proof, that is why:

 1. **FIXED POINTS:** the exponentials ! and ? are here replaced by fixed points (µ/$: least fixed point, v/€ greatest fixed point).